 HOW TO ZOOM

-Over half of the semester has passed and you’re still struggling with using Zoom?
+A new (partly) online semester is starting and you’re struggling with using Zoom?
 We don’t blame you, Zoom is a really complex tool, but once you understand its basic options you can do a lot with it.
 That’s why we prepared a tutorial for you with some cool and not-so-well-known options that Zoom has available for you!
 We will go step by step, from general information such as the registration with the TUM ID to more complex functions, like the breakout rooms or remote controlling.
 Let’s get started!

 But first… a little disclaimer: all the information provided in this post relies solely on the knowledge and experience of members of the Student Council and refers to the settings of Zoom available in June 2020.
 We are not experts of this software, nor did we watch all the video tutorials offered by Zoom (which, by the way, you can find here if you are interested).
 Therefore, we do not account for any possible mistake in this post, or for more recent updates that Zoom might introduce!